-The mainstay of OCD treatment is SSRIs and cognitive behavioral therapy (CBT) with Exposure and Response Prevention (ERP).
+The mainstay of obsessive-compulsive disorder (OCD) treatment is SSRIs and cognitive behavioral therapy (CBT) with exposure and response prevention (ERP).

 ERP involves exposing the patient to their fears and having the patient resist the urge to perform a compulsion.
 The goal is to restructure the mind and alter the habituation created by participating in the compulsion.
 Success rates vary.

-Two primary neurotransmitters are thought to contribute to OCD: serotonin and glutamate.
+Two primary neurotransmitters thought to contribute to OCD are serotonin and glutamate.
 The serotonin hypothesis arose after OCD symptoms abated with the use of serotonergic antidepressants.